-Borussia Dortmund and USA teenager Gio Reyna is the youngest American national to play in the Bundesliga, but where does the 17-year-old super talent sit among the German top flight's all-time list of fresh-faced debutants? bundesliga.com reveals the top 10…
+Youssoufa Moukoko is the youngest Bundesliga player in history, but who else joins the Borussia Dortmund super talent among the German top flight's all-time list of fresh-faced debutants? bundesliga.com reveals the top 10…

-A Dortmund youth product, Sahin made his full debut at the base of a midfield including Thomas Rosicky, playing the full 90 minutes in a 2-2 draw with Wolfsburg on 6 August 2005.
+Another Dortmund youth product, Sahin made his full debut at the base of a midfield including Thomas Rosicky, playing the full 90 minutes in a 2-2 draw with Wolfsburg on 6 August 2005.
 A first goal followed - against Nuremberg - on his seventh outing.
 He also chipped in with six assists in his maiden top-flight campaign.
 The Turkey international spent a formative stint on loan in the Netherlands with Feyenoord in 2007/08 and moved to Real Madrid in summer 2011, but between times produced a career-best six goals - including a belting free-kick against Bayern Munich - and eight assists during BVB’s 2010/11 title-winning campaign under Jürgen Klopp.
 Sahin was unable to muscle his way in at Real and struggled for form and fitness whilst on loan at Liverpool, but a return to Dortmund had the desired effect.
 He added the 2016/17 DFB Cup to his collection in his penultimate campaign at the club, only to fall down the pecking order under Lucien Favre the next year.
-The 31-year-old left-footer is currently enjoying his second season at Werder Bremen, the now 32-year-old joined Antalyaspor in Turkey.
+Following a two-year spell at Werder Bremen, the now 32-year-old joined Antalyaspor in Turkey.

 Watch: The Nuri Sahin story!

 What does Sahin have in common with Yann Bisseck apart from a place in our big top 10 youngest debutants reveal?
 Both played under Peter Stöger - just not in the same team.
 Before coaxing the best out of and older-wiser Sahin at Dortmund, Stöger handed Bisseck his Bundesliga debut for Cologne.
-The Austrian played the teenager from the off in a 2-0 defeat to Hertha Berlin in November 2017, only to be sacked a week later on the back of another defeat to Schalke.
+The Austrian played the teenager from the off in a 2-0 defeat to Hertha in November 2017, only to be dismissed a week later on the back of another defeat to Schalke.
 Bisseck started that encounter, but a second-half cameo in a 4-3 loss to Freiburg under Stöger’s successor, Stefan Ruthenbeck, was the last Bundesliga audiences would see of the Germany youth international.
-He featured for the Cologne U19s and reserve teams before moving, via a loan stint at Holstein Kiel - and ANOTHER three competitive outings - to Roda JC of the Netherlands in summer 2019.
-The Germany U19 international is still awaiting his senior debut for his current employers, but did make the bench in a defeat to Heerenveen in the Dutch Cup and enjoys regular football for the club’s U21 outfit.
+He featured for the Cologne U19s and reserve teams before a January 2019 move on loan to Holstein Kiel.
+The following season saw the centre-back farmed out to Roda in the Netherlands, where he made 10 first-team appearances.
+A contract extension with Cologne until 2023 was accompanied by another loan, this time for two years, to Vitoria Guimaraes in Portugal from summer 2020.

 Like Bisseck, Eintracht Frankfurt goalkeeper Jürgen Friedl turned out just three times in the Bundesliga.
 Like Bisseck, a clean sheet proved elusive.
 Friedl conceded the only goal of a 5-1 win against Hannover after making making his debut as a 74th-minute replacement for Wolfgang Kleff; was beaten twice on his first and only full Bundesliga start on Matchday 31 of the 1975/76 campaign - a 3-2 win over Fortuna Düsseldorf; and was given the half-time hook in a season-ending victory at home to Dortmund.
 The Frankfurt native moved on to see out the bulk of his playing career in the backwaters of German football, representing Heinsberg and Bad Vibel before hanging up his gloves in summer 1990.